-Trade Receivables are recognised when the right to consideration becomes unconditional.
+Trade Receivables are recognised at the amount of transaction price (net of variable consideration) when the right to consideration becomes unconditional.
 These assets are held at amortised cost, using the effective interest rate (EIR) method where applicable, less provision for impairment based on expected credit loss.